gemrb/gemrb.github.io/GUIScript/functions/DragItem.md

 ---
 title: DragItem
 module: GemRB
-layout: gs-function
 ---

 **Prototype:** GemRB.DragItem (PartyID, Slot, ResRef, [Count=0, Type])

 **Description:** Start dragging specified item.
 If Count is given, it will try to split the item.
 If an    item is already dragged, it won't do anything.
 If Slot is negative, drag the actor's party portrait instead.

 **Parameters:**